Governor urges state to get vaccinated

 Gov. Asa Hutchinson repeatedly emphasized the importance of getting vaccinated against COVID-19 in his weekly briefing on Thursday at the State Capitol.

-Since February, nearly 91% of the cases, 93% of the hospitalizations and 92% of the deaths were people who were not fully inoculated against the virus.
+Since February, nearly 91 percent of the cases, 93 percent of the hospitalizations and 92 percent of the deaths were people who were not fully inoculated against the virus.

 “Vaccination is your best path to avoiding hospitalization or serious consequences from this, so we’re continuing the emphasis on vaccinations,” the governor said.